 CD133 is a 120 kDa transmembrane glycoprotein that was initially identified in hematopoietic stem cells[28] and is involved in cell-cell interactions and membrane organization, through its binding to phospholipids[29].
 CD133 is now used as a stem cell marker in most solid tumors including colorectal cancers[29].
 More importantly, CD133 is directly involved in stemness properties as its inhibition alters self-renewal and tumorigenic capacities[30].
-CD133 is also associated with metastasis and invasiveness through the decrease of metalloprotease MMP-2 expression.
-Interestingly, its expression is positively correlated with the expression of ABC transporters ABCG1 and ABCG2, hence associating cancer stem cell properties to chemoresistance through the presence of multidrug efflux pumps[28].
+CD133 is also associated with metastasis and invasiveness through the decrease of metalloprotease 2 expression.
+Interestingly, its expression is positively correlated with the expression of ATP-binding cassette (ABC) transporters ABCG1 and ABCG2, hence associating cancer stem cell properties to chemoresistance through the presence of multidrug efflux pumps[28].
 CD133 is correlated to poor prognosis in numerous cancers including CRC.

-The human PROM1 gene, which encodes CD133 (Prominin-1), consists of 28 exons and is localized on chromosome 4p15.
+The human PROM1 gene, which encodes CD133 (prominin-1), consists of 28 exons and is localized on chromosome 4p15.
 The regulation of PROM1 transcription includes five alternative promoters (P1-5) involved in embryonic phase development.
 PROM1 harbors seven alternative spliced variants, of which the most documented are CD133s1 and CD133s2 (lacking exon 3)[31,32].
-Of those only CD133s1 is mainly associated with normal tissue in brain, bone marrow and blood[31].
-CD133s2 expression is widely observed in human fetal tissue, adult tissues and in several cancers, including breast, colon, lung and pancreatic carcinomas.
+Of those only CD133s1 is mainly associated with normal tissue in brain, bone marrow, and blood[31].
+CD133s2 expression is widely observed in human fetal tissue and adult tissues and in several cancers, including breast, colon, lung, and pancreatic carcinomas.
 CD133s2 is also associated with the human stem cell niche[33].

 PROM1 expression is inversely correlated with methylation of CpG islands in its promoter in numerous cancer cell lines[34,35].
 For example, in glioma tissues, an inverse correlation has been shown between the CpG methylation status of promoter P1 and P2 and expression levels of PROM1 transcripts.
 Epigenetic regulation of PROM1 also includes histone modifications, since synergistic effects are observed when using histone deacetylation (HDAC) inhibitors in combination with DNA methyltransferase (DNMT) inhibitors to re-express the cell surface marker CD133 in ovarian cancer cells[24].